ABC Blog

 Interesting Facts About Termites

 A termite’s molting process is a pretty fascinating thing.
 When a termite is in its nymph stage, it develops a hard exoskeleton along the outside of its body.
 When it’s time to molt, the nymph develops a second, softer exoskeleton beneath the harder, outer one.
 Once that softer inner exoskeleton is hard enough, the outer exoskeleton splits open, exposing the new exoskeleton.
-The new exoskeleton then grows larger and harder, and the whole process repeats itself again.
+The new exoskeleton then grows more prominent and complicated, and the process repeats itself.
 This happens several times before the nymph is ready to become an adult termite.

 How to get rid of termites